ccoenraets/ionic-tutorial/ionic.md

 1. Make sure you have an up-to-date version of Node.js installed on your system.
 If you don't have Node.js installed on your system, you can install it from [here](http://nodejs.org/).

-1. Open a terminal window (Mac) or a command window (Windows), and install Cordova and Ionic:
+1. Open a terminal window (Mac) or a Command window (Windows), and install Cordova and Ionic:

   ```
   npm install -g cordova ionic